Python 3.10

 Bytecode exploration uses sys.settrace in opcode-level mode, plus monkey-patched cooperative threading primitives (to prevent deadlocks) and optionally monkey-patched I/O (to detect socket/file conflicts).
 The scheduler controls every single bytecode instruction.
 High overhead, but complete control over interleaving.

 DPOR uses the same opcode-level sys.settrace and cooperative primitives as bytecode exploration.
-The difference is the scheduling policy: DPOR uses a Rust engine that tracks shared-memory accesses via vector clocks and only explores alternative orderings at conflict points.
-Optionally adds sys.setprofile for C-call detection and monkey-patched I/O.
+The difference is the scheduling policy: DPOR uses a Rust engine (crates/dpor/) that tracks shared-memory accesses via dual vector clocks (dpor_vv for lock-aware happens-before, io_vv for lock-oblivious I/O tracking) and only explores alternative orderings at conflict points.
+The engine implements a hybrid of classic and Optimal DPOR (Abdulla et al., JACM 2017): wakeup trees guide exploration order, sleep set propagation with step-count-indexed trace caching eliminates equivalent interleavings of independent operations, and deferred race detection computes notdep wakeup sequences for better coverage.
+Optionally adds sys.setprofile for C-call detection and monkey-patched I/O. See The DPOR algorithm in detail below for the full description.

 ``LD_PRELOAD`` interception is orthogonal to the Python-level mechanisms.
 It runs whenever the frontrun CLI is used, regardless of which approach (or no approach) is active on the Python side.
 Events from the Rust interception library are available via IOEventDispatcher for any consumer.